cassiomolin/chat-websockets/README.md

 }
 ```

-The server must ensure that the token is valid only for a short period of time and cannot be reused.

-On server side, the authentication and token validation are handled by the following classes:
+On server side, authentication and token validation are handled by the following classes:

 - [`AuthenticationServlet`](src/main/java/com/cassiomolin/example/chat/security/AuthenticationServlet.java)
 - [`AccessTokenFilter`](src/main/java/com/cassiomolin/example/chat/security/AccessTokenFilter.java)
 - [`Authenticator`](src/main/java/com/cassiomolin/example/chat/security/Authenticator.java)

+The server ensured that the token is valid for a short period of time and cannot be reused.

+A similar approach is used by [Slack Real Time Messaging API][].

 For example purposes, the user credentials are hardcoded and only the following are accepted by the application: